The Newlywed Game: Hosts and announcers

 The GSN edition was hosted by Carnie Wilson and narrated by Randy West from its debut on April 6, 2009 until the end of its third season on July 16, 2010, when Wilson elected not to return.
 As noted above, Eubanks hosted two special episodes of this version – one featured Wilson and her husband as well as her sister Wendy, her mother Marilyn, and their husbands; the second featured game show hosts Monty Hall, Peter Marshall, Wink Martindale and their wives.
 On August 18, 2010, it was announced that The View co-host Sherri Shepherd would take over as host for the fourth season of the show which premiered November 1, 2010.
 The fifth season premiered on April 18, 2011, with a new logo design, and with Shepherd serving as a narrator in addition to hosting.
 Shepherd continued taking on the role of host and narrator for the sixth season which premiered on October 25, 2012.

 Scott Beach, who was Barris's first choice as host, was the announcer in the very early episodes of The Newlywed Game.
 After Beach resigned, Barris's primary staff announcer, Johnny Jacobs, took over, continuing as the announcer for the series until the first syndicated version was canceled in 1980.
 Tony McClay, who was a frequent Jacobs substitute, took over from time to time on the syndicated Newlywed Game.
 Rod Roddy was the announcer for the ABC specials.
 When The New Newlywed Game premiered in 1985, Bob Hilton was its announcer.
-He was replaced by Charlie O'Donnell, who Barris had signed away from Barry & Enright Productions, in early 1988.
+He was replaced by Charlie O'Donnell, whom Barris had signed away from Barry & Enright Productions, in early 1988.
 O'Donnell continued to announce through the end of the Paul Rodriguez-hosted season, then left Barris to return to his position at Wheel of Fortune, which he held till his death.